The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 The first impression is that it looks similar to the Amalfi Coast.
 You can see steep cliffs rising from the sea and a multitude of colorful houses on them.
 The Cinque Terre consists of five charming villages: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.

 Due to the lack of parking spaces, you can only get to these villages by train from La Spezia.
-There aren’t any museums, palaces, and churches, which are usually the main attractions in Italian cities.
-You will admire the ambiance, natural beauty, and fishing lifestyle.
+There aren’t any museums, palaces, or churches, which are usually the main attractions in Italian cities.
+Instead, you will admire the ambiance, natural beauty and fishing lifestyle.

-Manarola and Vernazza are traditional fishing villages with a small harbor and a boat dock.
+Manarola and Vernazza are traditional fishing villages with small harbors and boat docks.
 Unlike them, Corniglia is not on the sea coast.
-This village is located on a hill, which can be reached by stairs or minibus.
-Choose the appropriate way considering your condition.
+This village is located on a hill, which can be reached by stairs or a minibus.

 14. Discover the Beauties of Bologna’s Medieval Old Town

 Bologna has an old town, which is under UNESCO protection.
-The Bologna old town is dominated by Piazza Maggiore, where you can see several Renaissance palaces.
+The old town of Bologna is dominated by Piazza Maggiore, where you can see several Renaissance palaces.
 There is also a grand Gothic cathedral, the Basilica di San Petronio.

 Did you know that the local rich people showed their status by building towers?
 There used to be about a hundred towers in the city, while about twenty of them survived the ravages of time.
-The tallest is the Asinelli Tower, as high as 97 meters.
-The view from the top of the tower is remarkable!
+The tallest is the Asinelli Tower, which is 97 meters tall.
+The view from the top of the tower is remarkable.

 15. Enjoy the Romantic Town of Romeo and Juliet